How to watch the 2020 Golden Globes on Sunday

-For a good hint at what might do well at the Oscars this February, catch the Golden Globes on Sunday, Jan.
-5. Arguably, it's the show that invites as many A-listers as possible, without actually worrying about the credentials of their work.

-That cynical tone is exactly what we can expect from host Ricky Gervais, who's back for a fifth round of ripping celebrity egos apart while sipping a beer on stage.

-As for the awards contenders, Netflix's Marriage Story leads the nominations with six, followed by The Irishman (another from Netflix) and Quentin Tarantino's Once Upon A Time in Hollywood with five each.
+The Golden Globes are about to start in a few short hours, so if you're looking for an early insight into how the Oscars might play out, be sure to tune in.
+Netflix's Marriage Story leads the nominations with six, followed by The Irishman (another from Netflix) and Quentin Tarantino's Once Upon A Time in Hollywood with five each.
 The Joaquin Phoenix-starring Joker has four, including one for best picture, while Netflix's The Two Popes also has four.

+It's probably also worth checking out purely to see what host Ricky Gervais gets up to.
+He's back for a fifth round of tearing celebrity egos to shreds whilst sipping beers on stage.

 Below you'll find everything you need to know to catch the TV and movie awards show.